Please review our COVID-19 FAQs that will help you prepare for your visit to our Conservation Areas during the pandemic

 - Canoe and kayak rentals are not available for the 2020 season due to the pandemic but visitors are welcome to bring their own and use our boat launch

 - Boat launch located in Beavermead Park (near the public parking area)

 Fishing Licences and Regulations

 All Ontario residents between 18 and 65 years of age require a fishing licence to legally fish in Ontario waters.
-The one exception to this rule is the licence –free period during Ontario Family Fishing Events – February 17 -19, 2018 and June 30 to July 8, 2018.
+The one exception to this rule is the licence –free period during Ontario Family Fishing Events; details are available under, ‘Links of Interest’ at top right of page.